+As of the writing of this Plan, the City of Mendota is not a signatory of the JPA (see Appendix A).
 The majority of the LMRWMO is tributary to the Mississippi River through direct drainage or routed through lakes, ponds, creeks, and municipal stormwater systems.
-Some portions of the watershed are landlocked.
+Some Large portions of the watershed are landlocked (see Figure 2-3).